kazaamjt/BlogContent/basics/part_5.md

 apt-get install --assume-yes packagekit policykit-1 realmd ntp adcli sssd samba-common-bin sssd-tools sudo
 ```

-You'll get a prompt for the last `apt-get` command about `WINS`.
+You might get a prompt for the last `apt-get` command about `WINS`.
 You can safely answer no.

 Now, let's add this machine to the domain, set the login and sudo groups and finaly reboot for good measure: